Frequently Asked Questions

 Will I take responsibility to learn to use the Learning Management System program?

 Students should be aware that their instructors are responsible for teaching the competencies of the course, not how to use the learning management system.
 Students should contact their individual instructors with subject-related questions only.
-All learning management system concerns should be directed to Grace Gunter at email@example.com.
-As a part of our online program offerings, any student taking any number of online courses, even if only one, will be required take Distance Education 101 prior to starting their first online course.
-Distance Education 101 is taught online through the current learning management system to help students familiarize themselves with the learning management system.
+All learning management system concerns should be directed to the UACCM Help Center by emailing firstname.lastname@example.org.
+As a part of our online program offerings, any student taking any number of online courses, even if only one, will be required take New Student Orientation prior to starting their first online course.
+New Student Orientation can be taken online and will help students familiarize themselves with the learning management system.

 Do I enjoy reading?